Assessing Risk and Variation in 2019 Farm Revenue and Expenses

 Averages in the data tell us much about this single years’ data.
 The standard deviations are also are very revealing.
 The coefficient of variation (CV) is calculated by dividing the standard deviation by the average.
 So, a CV measures the standard deviation (or variability) relative to the average.
 Lower CV’s typically tell of lesser amount of risk, variability and uncertainty.
 The data at hand show the CV’s of gross farm returns to be much the same across the four groups, and are highest for the southern Illinois farm and are lowest for the central Illinois higher soil productivity farms.

 While one might assume that gross farm returns would exhibit more signs of variability when compared to total expenses.
-This is not the care for this group of 2018 grain farms.
+This is not the case for this group of 2019 grain farms.
 Further work in this area could answer the question of does this variability change over time.

-The authors would like to acknowledge that data used in this study comes from the Illinois Farm Business Farm Management (FBFM) Association.
-Without Illinois FBFM, information as comprehensive and accurate as this would not be available for educational purposes.
-FBFM, which consists of 5,500+ farmers and 68 professional field staff, is a not-for-profit organization available to all farm operators in Illinois.
-FBFM field staff provide on-farm counsel along with recordkeeping, farm financial management, business entity planning and income tax management.
-For more information, please contact our office located on the campus of the University of Illinois in Mumford Hall at 217-333-5511 or visit the FBFM website at www.fbfm.org.
+The author would like to acknowledge that data used in this study comes from farms across the State of Illinois enrolled in Illinois Farm Business Farm Management (FBFM) Association.
+Without their cooperation, information as comprehensive and accurate as this would not be available for educational purposes.
+FBFM, which consists of 5,500 plus farmers and 65 professional field staff, is a not-for-profit organization available to all farm operators in Illinois.
+FBFM field staff provide on-farm counsel with computerized recordkeeping, farm financial management, business entity planning and income tax management.
+For more information, please contact the State Headquarters located at the University of Illinois Department of Agricultural and Consumer Economics at 217-333-8346 or visit the FBFM website at www.fbfm.org.